 Motherhood can do strange things to your body.
 It’s very common for new moms to complain that they need to get new shoes.
 It’s not just an urge to shop.
 Pregnancy really does change women's feet.
 A 2013 study showed that pregnant women lost foot-arch height and rigidity, resulting in increased foot length.
 So, yes, new moms really do deserve a bit of shoe shopping!

 For some women with chronic autoimmune conditions like rheumatoid arthritis, there is some evidence that pregnancy can actually reduce the symptoms of those conditions.
 This may be due to “fetal-maternal microchimerism.”

 Microchimerism is a condition in which a mother retains some of the DNA of the children she bore.
 Yep, this means that many moms have some cells from their kids embedded throughout their bodies.
-The presence of these fetal cells in the mother may also protect against some cancers, including breast cancer.
+The presence of these fetal cells in the mother , including breast cancer.

 However, in the case of other autoimmune diseases, such as lupus and ankylosing spondylitis, symptoms may actually worsen because of the presence of this “foreign” DNA.
 In some women, an autoimmune disease like Hashimoto’s thyroiditis or Graves disease can actually be triggered immediately after birth, possibly because the mother’s body is attacking fetal cells lodged in her thyroid.

 Nothing is tighter than the bond between mother and child.
 So much so that a mother retains some of her child within her for her entire life!
 This bond comes with health benefits and risks, but ask any mother, and she’ll tell you it's worth it.